 Photos courtesy of Mecum Auctions, Inc.

-The great looking and eventually race dominating Mercury Cyclone was produced from 1964 through 1972.
+The great-looking and eventually race-dominating Mercury Cyclone was produced from 1964 through 1972.
 Formerly known as the Comet with the S-22 performance package, the Cyclone started off life as the performance version of the compact Comet, from 1964 through 1967.
+In this article, we'll take a look back at Mercury Cyclone history and some of the details that made this model a legend.

 The lead photo and this interior view are of an extremely rare, 4th generation 1971 Mercury Cyclone Spoiler, one of 353 produced.
 It is one of three produced with a 429 engine in Competition Yellow and white interior.
 The car sold new at Glasco Motor Company in McAllen, Texas.